Allspring Global Investments Holdings LLC Has $115.13 Million Stake in Intuitive Surgical, Inc. (NASDAQ:ISRG)

 Allspring Global Investments Holdings LLC increased its stake in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 42.1% during the third quarter, HoldingsChannel reports.
 The institutional investor owned 614,237 shares of the medical equipment provider’s stock after buying an additional 181,879 shares during the quarter.
 Allspring Global Investments Holdings LLC’s holdings in Intuitive Surgical were worth $115,131,000 at the end of the most recent reporting period.

 A number of other hedge funds have also recently added to or reduced their stakes in ISRG.
-Larson Financial Group LLC grew its holdings in shares of Intuitive Surgical by 196.1% during the 2nd quarter.
-Larson Financial Group LLC now owns 151 shares of the medical equipment provider’s stock worth $30,000 after purchasing an additional 100 shares in the last quarter.
-MV Capital Management Inc. lifted its stake in Intuitive Surgical by 138.9% during the second quarter.
-MV Capital Management Inc. now owns 172 shares of the medical equipment provider’s stock worth $35,000 after purchasing an additional 100 shares during the last quarter.
-Valley National Advisers Inc. boosted its holdings in shares of Intuitive Surgical by 46.8% in the 2nd quarter.
-Valley National Advisers Inc. now owns 185 shares of the medical equipment provider’s stock valued at $39,000 after purchasing an additional 59 shares in the last quarter.
-JFS Wealth Advisors LLC increased its stake in shares of Intuitive Surgical by 82.5% in the 2nd quarter.
-JFS Wealth Advisors LLC now owns 188 shares of the medical equipment provider’s stock valued at $38,000 after purchasing an additional 85 shares during the last quarter.
-Finally, Gleason Group Inc. raised its holdings in shares of Intuitive Surgical by 111.1% during the 3rd quarter.
-Gleason Group Inc. now owns 190 shares of the medical equipment provider’s stock worth $36,000 after buying an additional 100 shares in the last quarter.
+Castleview Partners LLC increased its holdings in Intuitive Surgical by 1,422.4% in the 2nd quarter.
+Castleview Partners LLC now owns 15,057 shares of the medical equipment provider’s stock valued at $2,021,000 after buying an additional 14,068 shares during the period.
+Dynamic Advisor Solutions LLC increased its stake in shares of Intuitive Surgical by 33.5% in the 2nd quarter.
+Dynamic Advisor Solutions LLC now owns 2,540 shares of the medical equipment provider’s stock valued at $510,000 after purchasing an additional 638 shares during the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd raised its holdings in shares of Intuitive Surgical by 2.6% during the 2nd quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 37,616 shares of the medical equipment provider’s stock worth $7,550,000 after buying an additional 952 shares in the last quarter.
+Checchi Capital Advisers LLC lifted its position in shares of Intuitive Surgical by 9.8% during the 2nd quarter.
+Checchi Capital Advisers LLC now owns 3,166 shares of the medical equipment provider’s stock worth $729,000 after buying an additional 282 shares during the last quarter.
+Finally, National Pension Service boosted its stake in Intuitive Surgical by 6.6% in the second quarter.
+National Pension Service now owns 498,266 shares of the medical equipment provider’s stock valued at $100,007,000 after buying an additional 30,887 shares in the last quarter.
 Institutional investors own 81.96% of the company’s stock.

 Intuitive Surgical, Inc develops, manufactures, and markets products that enable physicians and healthcare providers to enhance the quality of and access to minimally invasive care in the United States and internationally.
 The company offers the da Vinci Surgical System to enable complex surgery using a minimally invasive approach; and Ion endoluminal system, which extends its commercial offerings beyond surgery into diagnostic procedures enabling minimally invasive biopsies in the lung.